-- =

-- DCT uses Nginx/OpenResty87 as an HTTP server and a reverse proxy for the application.
+DCT uses Nginx/OpenResty59 as an HTTP server and a reverse proxy for the application.
 Using the default configuration, all connections to DCT are over HTTPS and require the user to authenticate.
+The Nginx/OpenResty configuration files can be edited via /etc/config bind authenticate.
 The Nginx/OpenResty configuration files can be edited via /etc/config bind mounts, for the proxy container to customize the HTTP server and change options (such as TLS versions).

-- API keys (see page 121)
+- API keys (see page 106)

-- Username/password (see page 122)
+- Username/password (see page 107)

-- LDAP/Active Directory (see page 126)
+- LDAP/Active Directory (see page 111)

-- SAML/SSO (see page 133)
+- SAML/SSO (see page 118)

-87 https://openresty.org/en/
+59 https://openresty.org/en/